Park Shin-hye: Philanthropy

 Park marked her 10th-year debut anniversary by hosting "The 2013 Park Shin-hye Asia Tour: Kiss of Angel" in Philippines, Japan, and China.
 Funds raised from the events also went towards the Starlight Angel Village Project.
 The project established the first "Shin-hye's Center" in Ghana, comprising a school, library, and playground.
 It offered free kindergarten education and meals to local children.
 The initiative also involved building and repairing village wells, livestock donation, distributing mosquito nets, and providing prevention education.
 Completed in November 2013, the center benefited around 500 students.

 After the final episode of The Heirs was filmed, Park and Lee Min-ho participated in a charity auction organized by Cheil on December 12.
 Park donated winter jackets and bags from the drama, while Lee donated three winter jackets.
 On December 18, Park visited Angels' Haven orphanage to give a lecture on intellectual property rights.
 She donated shoes and clothing from authentic brands, served a free lunch, and had a photo session with the children.

-In response of the Sewol Ferry tragedy, Park made a secret donation of ₩50 million to the victims' families.
+In response to the Sewol Ferry tragedy, Park made a secret donation of ₩50 million to the victims' families.
 The media later discovered this, and on April 25, S.A.L.T.
 Entertainment, donated ₩10 million.
 Both contributions were channeled through the Hope Bridge National Disaster Relief Association.
 Park also joined the Sewol Ferry tragedy's Yellow Ribbon Campaign.

 This was followed by respective events in Osaka and Tokyo on July 19 and 20, featuring live performances and talk shows.
 Park visited five cities in China, starting from Shanghai on July 26, followed by Chongqing, Shenzhen, Changsha, and Beijing.

 Park and S.A.L.T.
 Entertainment were also involved in charity initiatives, including the "Lovely Hands campaign" organized by Lotte Department Store to raise funds for children with rare diseases at Korea University Anam Hospital.
 Lotte Department Store donated ₩1,000 for each participant during the campaign, which took place from March 27 to April 12.
 In May, Park donated ₩30 million ($28,000) to support the victims of the April 2015 Nepal earthquake, while S.A.L.T.
 Entertainment also contributed ₩10 million.
 Both donations were made through KFHI.

 In 2016, Park initiated the planning for the second Shin-hye's Centre in Sampaloc, Manila, Philippines.
 Like the first one in Ghana, the centre is designed to function as a cultural center for the local community, emphasizing educational and nutritional assistance for children.
 In March, Park with S.A.L.T.
 Entertainment employees, visited existing Sampaloc Children's Center.
-They formed personal connections with approximately 150 sponsored children with fun activity of dyeing white T-shirts, lunch gathering and home visit.
+They formed personal connections with approximately 150 sponsored children with fun activities of dyeing white T-shirts, lunch gathering and home visits.
 In July 2016, Park initiated Shin-hye's Centre groundbreaking ceremony, with completion set for October the following year.